 Hot and Cold condition walkdowns of the hanger supports in each system should be audited annually.
-This will ensure that the piping systems are supporting as predicted and intended by the designer.
-(The condition of the supports provides an accurate barometer of the overall condition of the applicable high-energy piping system.
-This is supported by the fact that over 95% of the through wall failures reported in high-energy piping systems is related to applied bending stresses from external or off design conditions.
-Often times these stresses are the result of improperly designed or malfunctioning hanger supports.)
-Figure 1 below illustrates a typical hanger design and location.
+This will ensure that the piping systems are supporting as predicted and intended by the designer (The condition of the supports provides an accurate barometer of the overall condition of the applicable high-energy piping system.
+This is supported by the fact that over 95% of the through wall failures reported in high-energy piping systems are related to applied bending stresses from external or off design conditions.
+Oftentimes these stresses are the result of improperly designed or malfunctioning hanger supports).
+Figure 1 illustrates a typical hanger design and location.